JonathanSchaber/Masterarbeit/README.md

 # Miscellaneous

-The following command takes one results gile as input and plots two graphs, the loss and accuracy development of its mode:
+The following command takes one results file as input and plots two graphs, the loss and accuracy development of its mode:

     $ Rscript --vanilla R_scripts/graphs.R <results file>.json